gethop-dev/hop-documentation/docs/source/get-started/run-hop-application-on-aws/main.rst

 .. code-block:: console

-   $ aws-vault exec --no-session --region your-aws-region hop/hop-tutorial-admin -- bb hop-cli.jar bootstrap new-project --settings-file-path hop-tutorial-settings.edn --target-project-dir hop-tutorial-project
+   $ aws-vault exec --no-session --region your-aws-region hop/hop-tutorial-admin -- hop bootstrap new-project --settings-file-path hop-tutorial-settings.edn --target-project-dir hop-tutorial-project

-You are telling ``aws-vault`` to run the ``bb hop-cli.jar bootstrap`` command, with the ``hop/hop-tutorial-admin`` credentials that you stored in the vault in a previous step.
+You are telling ``aws-vault`` to run the ``hop bootstrap`` command, with the ``hop/hop-tutorial-admin`` credentials that you stored in the vault in a previous step.